 E. maintaining an emergency contact point for you:

-Personal data includes: details of your preferred emergency contact, including their name, relationship to you and thier contact details.*
+Personal data includes: details of your preferred emergency contact, including their name, relationship to you and their contact details.*

 F. monitoring equality and diversity within the College: